kekko7072/YTMusic-macos/README.md

 ## Setup

 1. Open `YTMusic-macos.xcodeproj` in Xcode
-2. Hit ?+R to build and run
+2. Hit CMD+R to build and run
 3. Log in once
 4. Never log in again (until you do something dumb)